We provide a comprehensive Colombia visa guide that shows how to get a Colombian visa with all the possible visa options and tips for getting a visa.

 More Details about Colombia M Visas

-The most common duration exceptions for the new M visas are for work visas (category 5) and student visas (category 9).
-These may be valid for a shorter duration than three years based on the length of employment contracts or length of studies.
+Migrant work visas (category 5) and student visas (category 9) can also be valid for a shorter duration than three years based on the length of employment contracts or length of studies.
 Also, the business investment visa (category 6) may be valid for a duration shorter than three years.

 M visas of categories 1 to 4 above will have an open work permit, which allows visa holders to carry out any lawful work activity in Colombia.
 So, if you have a marriage visa you can work in Colombia.